microsoft/playwright/docs/src/codegen.md

 Record scripts and tests while emulating timezone, language & location using the `--timezone`, `--geolocation` and `--lang` options.
 Once the page opens:

 1. Accept the cookies
-1. On the top right click on the locate me button to see geolocation in action.
+1. On the top right, click on the locate me button to see geolocation in action.

 ```bash js
 npx playwright codegen --timezone="Europe/Rome" --geolocation="41.890221,12.492348" --lang="it-IT" bing.com/maps